mike522-byte/Im2LaX-v2/README.md

 # LaTeX OCR Fine-tuning

-This project provides a modular implementation for fine-tuning Qwen2.5-VL models on LaTeX OCR tasks.
+This project provides a modular implementation for fine-tuning VLM models on LaTeX OCR tasks.
 [Read the paper](LatexOCR.pdf)

 ## Results